select a State to view locations

 About three to five days before your move, unplug the refrigerator and place towels under the appliance.
 This will help to absorb any moisture that may leak out of the fridge.
 Before placing your appliance into storage, allow it to thoroughly dry.

 Secure the doors of the refrigerator closed with a rope or a bungee cord.
 Load the appliance onto a dolly and secure it to the dolly.

 If you do not store your refrigerator correctly, it can become damaged while in storage.
 Keep your refrigerator damage-free by following these storage tips:

 Are you looking for a location to store your refrigerator?
-Store Here has storage facilities in Alabama, California, Colorado, Georgia, Indiana, Kentucky, Michigan, Missouri, New Jersey, South Carolina, Tennessee, Texas and Wisconsin with climate controlled storage units.
+Store Here has storage facilities in Alabama, California, Georgia, Indiana, Kentucky, Michigan, Missouri, New Jersey, South Carolina, Tennessee, Texas and Wisconsin with climate controlled storage units.
 Reserve your storage unit today!